The Science of Social Media Product Placement

 Just look at Delta Airlines.
 Back in 2012, just after Facebook purchased Instagram, the company paid several high-profile New York photographers with Instagram followers of over 100,000 each to take photos of the New York Rangers (a team they sponsor) during a game against the Ottawa Senators.
 The company gained exclusive access to areas not usually open to the public, like the Sky360 club, and photographers basically provided a behind-the-scenes look for followers.
 The result?
 5.6 million impressions for Delta, which did little more than piggy-back on established Instagram accounts.

-Considering that audiences age 18-49 increased time spent watching YouTube videos by an incredible 74% in 2015, while their time spent watching TV decreased by 4%, it’s easy to see why brands might want to tap into a growing resource for reaching audiences.
+Considering that audiences age 18-49 increased time spent watching YouTube videos by an incredible 74%, while their time spent watching TV decreased by 4%, it’s easy to see why brands might want to tap into a growing resource for reaching audiences.
 YouTube has over a billion users and purportedly reaches more 18-49-year-olds than cable TV in the U.S., both overall and solely on mobile.

-Instagram has 700 million monthly active users and 400 million daily active users.
-It is used by 48.8% of brands, a number that is anticipated to rise to over 70% in 2017.
-As of June 2016, Twitter boasted 313 million monthly active users, with 62% of users between the ages of 18 and 49, and 54% of users earning $50,000 or more annually.
+Instagram has 1 billion monthly active users and 500 million daily active users.
+It is used by 75.3% of brands.
+As of October 2020, Twitter boasted 340 million monthly active users, with 64% of users between the ages of 18 and 49, and 80% of users being affluent millennials.
 This is a pretty big draw for companies seeking new ways to reach consumers.

 Like any type of advertising or promotion, social media product placement is often paid.
-Celebrities can demand a steep price tag for endorsements, but they deliver huge audiences.
-Kim Kardashian purportedly gets paid somewhere in the neighborhood of $250,000 per post, but considering her Instagram post for Sugar Bear Hair’s “Chewy Hair Vitamins” in August of 2016 has earned nearly 16 million views to date, that may be money well spent.
+Celebrities and social media influencers can demand a steep price tag for endorsements, but they deliver huge audiences.
+Kylie Jenner purportedly gets paid somewhere in the neighborhood of $1.27 million, but considering her Instagram post for her makeup collab with the new Grinch movie in November 2020 has earned nearly 1.5 million views to date, that may be money well spent.

 Captiv8, a company that connects brands with suitable social influencers, claims that users with 3-7 million followers can expect to earn just under $200K for a YouTube post, $75K on Instagram, and $30K on Twitter, while someone with around 50,000-500,000 followers still nabs $2,500 for a YouTube post, $1,000 for Instagram, and $400 for Twitter.
 The cost is less, but so is the reach.
 Still, with consumers seeking authenticity and trusted referrals, social media product placement with social influencers is pretty attractive to brands looking to connect in meaningful and effective ways.